 - Increase your energy and stamina.

-- Improve your mental and emotional well-being.
+- Improve your mental and emotional well-being and and reduce risk of depression.

 - Boost bone strength and reduce your risk of osteoporosis.